-- 1. Hold (or qualify to hold) a master's degree from an institution fully accredited by a recognized accrediting agency. - 2.
-Present evidence of acceptable scholarship with an average of at least 3.00 on previous master's degree work. - 3.
-Complete and file with the graduate admissions' office the proper application for admission to graduate school. - 4.
+- 1. Meet the university's general requirements for graduate admission. - 2.
+Hold (or qualify to hold) a master's degree from an institution fully accredited by a recognized accrediting agency.

+- 3. Present evidence of acceptable scholarship with an average of at least 3.00 on previous master's degree work. - 4.
+Complete and file with the graduate admissions' office the proper application for admission to graduate school. - 5.
 Complete the interview and writing components of the admission process.

 Potential students will hold or qualify to hold a master's degree from an institution fully accredited by a recognized accrediting agency.
-Potential students will also submit official transcripts for undergraduate and/or graduate work, and will provide two letters of recommendation and a curriculum vitae or resume.
+Potential students will also submit official transcripts for undergraduate and/or graduate work, and will provide two letters of recommendation.
 A weight system will be used when examining the submitted information.
 A committee will examine the above listed information and make acceptance decisions after an evaluation of the information from all potential students who have made application for the program.